 Tips For Older Adults

 Going online lets you keep learning, connect with friends and family and play games.
 Just as you fasten your seat belt before driving, take precautions before using the internet to be safer and more secure.
-The first step is to STOP.
-THINK.
-CONNECT.™: take safety measures, think about the consequences of your actions and connect knowing you have taken steps to safeguard yourself when online.
+Take safety measures, think about the consequences of your actions and connect knowing you have taken steps to safeguard yourself when online.